 Legal mistakes are a fact of life for any business.
 The chances of you not running into a legal issue are similar to those of you winning the lottery.
-With this in mind, following are the top 10 legal mistakes made by online entrepreneurs.
+With this in mind, following are the top 10 entrepreneur legal mistakes made with Internet businesses.

 1. Securing Intellectual Property